jeffturcotte/moor/README.markdown

 	Moor::setCacheKey('my_custom_apc_key');

-Note: Enabling caching is not recommended unless there is a noticeable slowdown.
+Caching is not recommended unless there is a noticeable slowdown.
 You will most likely not notice any performance gain unless you have a very large amount of routes and are linking to a very large set of unique callbacks on a single page.
-Other than a few rare edge cases, if this is how you're application is structured, you're most likely doing it wrong. :-)
+Other than a few rare edge cases, if this is how your overall application is structured, you're most likely doing it wrong.

 ## Built-In Controllers

-Coming Soon
+Moor currently comes with two built in controller classes.
+MoorAbstractController and MoorActionController.
+If neither suit your needs, you're encouraged to extend MoorAbstractController and create your own controller classes.

+MoorAbstractController is as simple as it gets:

+	class MoorAbstractController {
+		public function __construct() {
+			call_user_func(array(
+				$this, Moor::getActiveShortMethod()
+			));
+		}
+	}

+	// When a Method callback is matched, where the class extends MoorAbstractController, Moor instantiates the extending class where __construct calls the instance method.

+MoorActionController is built on top of MoorAbstractController, but has some special features that set it apart and make it more appealing for writing an application.
+The built in helper methods are:

+	protected function beforeAction() { ...
+	// Will be called before all action methods

+	protected function afterAction() { ...
+	// Will be called after all action method (and exception handlers)

+	protected function catch{EXCEPTION_NAME}($e) { ...
+	// Will catch the specified exception throw within the action method
+	// Accepts one argument: the exception instance.

+Here is an example of these methods in action:

+	class Users extends MoorActionController() {

+		protected function beforeAction() {
+			// Called before all action methods
+		}

+		public function myAction() {
+			// My action logic is here after __before
+			$this-x = $this->myHelper();
+		}

+		public function myUnstableAction() {
+			throw new FrameworkException($e);
+		}

+		protected function catchFrameworkException($e) {
+			// Will catch FrameworkException (or a subclass of) then continue to afterAction }

+		protected function catchException($e) {
+			// Will catch Exception (or a subclass of), then continue to afterAction }

+		protected function afterAction() {
+			// Called after the action method (and possibly an exception handler.)
+		}

+		// We can use the valid callback rules to our advantage.
+		// Below is a helper method that is not accessible through
+		// any URL because its visibility is not public.
+Secure
+		// anything that's meant for internal use only.

+		protected function myHelper() {
+			return 'help';
+		}
+	}

+## Tips

+### Linking Helper

+You'll probably not want to write Moor::linkTo() everywhere, so it's usually nice to write a global function .
+I typically use link_to() or l().

+	function link_to() {
+		$args = func_get_args();
+		return call_user_func_array(
+			'Moor::linkTo', $args
+		);
+	}

+## Issues & Errata

+Please submit and issues or errata through the [issue tracker on GitHub](http://github.com/jeffturcotte/moor/issues).
+Your help is appreciated.

 ## Credits

-Designed and programmed by Jeff Turcotte. jeff.turcotte@gmail.com
+Designed and programmed by Jeff Turcotte.

 (c) 2010